moalimirinfinity/Proteus-Scraper/docs/DEVELOPMENT_PLAN.md

 - Observability as a first-class feature.
 - Configuration and selectors are database-driven, not hardcoded.

-## Phase 0: Foundation and Developer Experience ✅
+## Phase 0: Foundation and Developer Experience (Partial)
 Goal: Make the repository runnable, testable, and consistent.

 Deliverables:
 - ✅ Poetry-based dependency management and lockfile.
-- CI workflow that runs tests on push/PR.
+- ❌ CI workflow that runs tests on push/PR.
-- ✅ Makefile commands for common tasks.
+- ✅ Makefile commands for common tasks (dev, stop, POETRY override).
 - ✅ Base docs for architecture and overview.
-- .env.example and config conventions.
+- ✅ .env.example and config conventions (browser settings documented).
+- ✅ SETUP.md quickstart with runnable examples.

 Acceptance criteria:
-- `make test` succeeds in CI.
+- ❌ `make test` succeeds in CI (tests directory exists but is empty).
 - ✅ `make up` boots local services with no manual edits.
+- ✅ `make dev` boots infra, initializes DB, and starts API + workers.
 - ✅ Docs describe how to submit a job and read results.

 ## Phase 1: Core Control Plane (API + State) ✅